 We will only accept a copy of a curriculum vitae (CV) alongside an application form.
-We do not accept CVs in place of an application form since this will generally contain only the information the applicant wishes to present.
+We do not accept CVs in place of an Application form since this will generally contain only the information the applicant wishes to present.
 The Application form allows for a common set of core data that can then be used as a part of the full vetting and verification of short-listed applicants.

-We do not ask applicants to return a criminal record self-disclosure form with the application pack nor does the application form ask questions about whether the applicant has a criminal history.
+We do not ask applicants to return a criminal record and other sanctions self-disclosure form with the application pack nor does the application form ask questions about whether the applicant has a criminal history, prohibition or other relevant disqualification.
 The criteria for short-listing will be the same for all candidates and is related to the job description and person specification.
 It would be unfair to discriminate against a candidate at this stage solely based on the grounds that they have a criminal record.